Skender Revolutionizes How the Industry Builds, Integrates Design, Construction, and Manufacturing

 In Skender’s award-winning corporate interiors business, the integrated design team will provide support to third-party architectural firms chosen by Skender’s clients, contributing their expertise to enrich the construction-architecture firm relationship.

 Skender is revolutionizing how the industry builds by unifying construction, design and advanced manufacturing to create a more efficient, streamlined process—and a single source of truth.
 We bring together every stage of the journey for designing and constructing commercial, healthcare and multifamily properties.
 Our Lean, integrated and tech-infused business model focuses on optimizing and innovating, ensuring our clients and project partners walk away feeling energized about the design and construction process.
-With offices in Chicago and San Francisco, we offer expertise to local and global brands.
+Headquartered in Chicago, we offer expertise to local and global brands.
 For more information on Skender, visit www.skender.com.